 When you search for sources using a range of different keywords, you will find more search results that are relevant to your topic.

-Once you have found your keywords, you can combine them using the Boolean Operators AND, OR and NOT, as described in another box on this page.
+Once you have found your keywords, you can combine them using the Boolean Operators AND, OR and NOT, as described below.

 Boolean operators form the basis of database logic.
-You do not need to use them on sites such as Google (and Locate does not require them in the basic search screen), but they are a requirement for academic databases full of journals.
+You do not need to use them on sites such as Google (and Locate does not require them in the basic search screen), but they usually required for academic databases full of journals.

-The three basic boolean operators are: AND, OR, and NOT.
+The three basic Boolean operators are: AND, OR, and NOT.
+Further operators may also be available, depending on the database you are using.

 AND